ga-dc/wdi11/checkpoints.md

 ### CLI && Git

 - create a folder or file
-- navigate your file file system
+- navigate your file system
 - initialize git repo, make commits in git repo, use branches in git repo
-- execute fork and pull model for git workflow (aka. how to submit hw)
+- execute fork and pull model for git workflow (aka how to submit hw)

 ## Week 2